Placing Materials on Library Reserve

 How long can reserve items be checked out?

-Instructors determine the loan period when you place an item on reserve for your class.
-Instructors may specify whether they want students to be able to take hourly reserves overnight, i.e. if they check it out shortly before closing time.
+Instructors determine the loan period when you place an item on reserve for your class and may specify whether they want students to be able to take hourly reserves overnight.

 Loan period options: